sircinnamon/qr-code-interactive/README.md

 - Properly evaluate which masks to use
 - Support alternate modes (bytes/numbers/kanji)
 - Support versions 2-40
+- Determine version + EC level dynamically, if not provided
 - Support MiniQR
 - Support all EC levels